Tarferi/Starcraft-Map-Content-Seeker/readme.md

 * Scan Starcraft map folders for any map string, including regex.

 TODO:
-* Perhaps cleanup in the future
+* Perhaps encoding support in the future